wanadev/PhotonUI/README.md

 ### Testing

-To run the PhotonUI tests, you can use the following command:
+~~To run the PhotonUI tests, you can use the following command:~~

-    grunt test
+~~grunt test~~

-**BUT** some tests will fail because [PhantomJS][phantomjs], the browser used to run the tests, embedded a very old Webkit version.
-So you currently have to launch the tests manually in your browser:
+As [PhantomJS][phantomjs], the browser used to run the tests, embedded a very old Webkit version, the tests cannot be automatically ; you have to run them manually in you browser:

-1. Check that the javascript is well formed: `grunt jshint`
-2. Check that the code follows our coding style: `grunt jscs`
+1. Check that the javascript is well formed and that it follows the coding style: `grunt jshint jscs`
-3. Build PhotonUI: `grunt`
+2. Build PhotonUI: `grunt`
-4. Run the tests: open `test/index.html` in your browser.
+3. Run the tests: open `test/index.html` in your browser.

 ### Creating Your Own widgets